Pod 11 Selections Committee

 Nico Climaco

-Nico (they/any) currently resides on occupied Nacotchatnk land (Washington, DC), and has been with VCET since January of 2022.
+Nico currently resides on occupied Piscataway land (Washington, DC), and joined VCET in January of 2022.
+As the Director of Leadership Development, they primarily support the Virginia Progressive Leadership Program.
 Passionate about social justice, collective liberation, and community solutions, Nico finds home in collective and visionary spaces woven together by queer and trans people.
-They are invested in co-creating loving spaces and considers relationships & community to be the basis of their work.
-Nico’s biggest role models are Gizmo the gremlin, HIM from Powerpuff Girls, and the nerds from nerds candy.
+Nico is a proud JMU alum (go dukes~) and holds a Next Economy MBA with LIFT Economy.

 Skip to content